dima666Sik/ProfITsoft-Internship/java-core-parser-hw-1/README.md

 <br>So if we have less than three threads to process files, the program will process files with free threads and if
 there are not enough app will wait for free threads to process other files that remain, it will take more time.
 <br>Otherwise, the threads will exist but not be used, so time work in that case won't be shorter.
+<br>The better way is when several threads == number of files, so each file is processed in a separate thread and doesn't wait
+for free threads, or we haven't taken memory and don't use useless threads.
-<br>However, the efficiency will also depend on the number of available processor cores and the volume of processed files.
+<br>However, the efficiency will also depend on the number of available processor cores and the volume of processed
+files.

 ## Author Info